June 26, 2024

 December 29, 2023

-Engaging the LGBTQ+ Conversation with Loving Grace
+Engaging the LGBTQ Conversation

 As part of God's holy church, we continually strive to engage the challenging issues of culture with godly compassion.
-We draw upon our biblical heritage in embracing societal issues and welcome every opportunity to engage the LGBTQ+ conversation.
+We draw upon our biblical heritage in embracing societal issues and welcome every opportunity to engage the LGBTQ conversation.
 Since we suffer the effects of living in a sinful world, we confess that we haven't always done this very well.
 Motives other than God's love have sometimes dimmed our intentions and blurred our heartfelt desire to reflect God's will.

 Bearing the image of God is unique to human beings.
 Humanity was originally created to reflect God's image perfectly and clearly, abiding in close relationship and intimacy with God.
 Having been given the freedom to choose, we chose ourselves over God.
 The result of our selfish choice was broken relationship and intimacy with God and others.
 In this separated state, the image of God became broken within us and in relation to others.

 But God's love is not willing that any of us should remain eternally broken and separated from Him.
 Love compels God to take the initiative in reconciling us back into relationship with Him and one another.
 This has ultimately happened through the life, death and resurrection of God's only Son, Jesus Christ.
 By grace through faith in Christ, God is redeeming the world and providing the only way for the image of God to be restored in us.
-As the image of God is restored in us, we are being healed of our brokenness and becoming whole in Christ.
+And as the image of God is restored in us, we are being healed of our brokenness and becoming whole in Christ.

 All brokenness in life results from the separation that exists between God and us.
 It is seen in different dimensions of body, mind and spirit which are being kept from integrating into our lives as a whole.
 It is also seen when one area of our life is out of step with the whole.
 This warped image of God in us represents disconnectedness among the various aspects of who we are physically, intellectually, emotionally, socially, psychologically and spiritually.
 We fall short of God's intention of complete integration and wholeness in our lives.
 In light of this, we believe same sex attraction, bisexual or transgender identity represent an incongruity among the component parts of how God has made us.
 Such an inharmonious existence is the result of separation from God as is any existence that falls short of the wholeness God intends for us.